My Tauranga Colour Consultation Experience

-Spending time and money refreshing your appearance saves you so much energy in the long run; it can rescue you from disappointing purchases, regretful impulse buys, time wasted wondering what to wear and endless searching for that ‘miracle’ clothing or beauty item that will take 10 years off…Make it easier on yourself and get it sorted now.
+Spending time and money refreshing your appearance saves you so much energy; it can rescue you from disappointing purchases, regretful impulse buys, time wasted wondering what to wear and endless searching for that ‘miracle’ clothing or beauty item that will take 10 years off…Make it easier on yourself and get it sorted now.

 I’ve had two professional colour consultations.
 Here are my tips on what to look for and how to get the most from your colour appointment.